 erp_cancel_flag equal to 1 indicates that the SEI message cancels the persistence of any previous equirectangular projection SEI message in output order. erp_cancel_flag equal to 0 indicates that equirectangular projection information follows.

-erp_repetition_period specifies the persistence of the equirectangular projection SEI message and may specify a picture order count interval within which another equirectangular projection SEI message or the end of the coded video sequence shall be present in the bitstream.
-The value of erp_repetition_period shall be in the range 0 to 16 384, inclusive.
+erp_persistence_flag specifies the persistence of the equirectangular projection SEI message.

-erp_repetition_period equal to 0 specifies that the equirectangular projection SEI message applies to the current decoded picture only.
+erp_persistence_flag equal to 0 specifies that the equirectangular projection SEI message applies to the current decoded picture only.

-erp_repetition_period equal to 1 specifies that the equirectangular projection SEI message persists in output order until one or more of the following conditions are true:
+Let picA be the current picture. erp_persistence_flag equal to 1 specifies that the equirectangular projection SEI message persists in output order until one or more of the following conditions are true:

-– A new coded video sequence begins.
+– A new CVS begins.

+– The bitstream ends.

-– A picture in an access unit containing an equirectangular projection SEI message is output having PicOrderCnt( ) greater than PicOrderCnt( CurrPic ).
+– A picture picB in an access unit containing an equirectangular projection SEI message is output having PicOrderCnt( picB ) greater than PicOrderCnt( picA ).

-erp_repetition_period greater than 1 specifies that the equirectangular projection SEI message persists until any of the following conditions are true:

-A new coded video sequence begins.

-A picture in an access unit containing an equirectangular projection SEI message is output having PicOrderCnt( ) greater than PicOrderCnt( CurrPic ) and less than or equal to PicOrderCnt( CurrPic ) + erp_repetition_period.

-erp_repetition_period greater than 1 indicates that another equirectangular projection SEI message shall be present for a picture in an access unit that is output having PicOrderCnt( ) greater than PicOrderCnt( CurrPic ) and less than or equal to PicOrderCnt( CurrPic ) + erp_repetition_period; unless the bitstream ends or a new coded video sequence begins without output of such a picture.

 erp_padding_flag equal to 1 indicates that the constituent picture contains padded areas for which the sizes are specified by the syntax elements left_gb_erp_width and right_gb_erp_width. erp_padding_flag equal to 0 indicates that the constituent picture does not contains padded areas for which the sizes are specified by the syntax elements left_gb_erp_width and right_gb_erp_width.

+erp_reserved_zero_2bits shall be equal to 0 in bitstreams conforming to this version of this Specification.
+Other values for erp_reserved_zero_2bits are reserved for future use by ITU-T | ISO/IEC.
+Decoders shall ignore the value of erp_reserved_zero_2bits.

 gb_erp_type specifies the type of the guard bands as follows:

 – gb_erp_type equal to 0 specifies that the content of the guard band in relation to the content of the constituent picture is unspecified.